Hipster Park

 It is an area that was donated to the city a long time ago.
 An interesting point about it is that much of the park is over a river that used to run south and was diverted through a huge underground tunnel in the early 1900s.
 The river still runs right under our feet here.
 In these next shots you can get a feel for the river banks.
 Just behind where I stood to get the pictures is a major bridge that was buried completely intact.

 I have lived in other neighbourhoods in the city and it was an easy decision to come back to this one after Nick and I got married.
 It is called Queen Street West (that’s a street name though is also used to describe the area).
-I say ‘come back’ because I have already lived here For short stints twice before, but moved away when I thought my way of living was something I should (could?) change.
-Turns out in the end, I never wanted it to change at all.
+I say ‘come back’ because I have already lived here for short periods twice before, but moved away to live in different parts of the city.
+Turns out in the end, I never wanted it to leave at all and have chosen this neighbourhood for my forever home.
 The live-and-let-live vibe here is something I can’t see myself ever giving up.

 And so I couldn’t wait to get into the park on our first really nice afternoon of spring on Monday.
 Yes, I was still bundled up in a sweater, light jacket, scarf, hat and gloves.
 But I also needed sunscreen on my face.